yoche2000/iot-standard-monitor/README.md

-# loraiot1372
+# IoT Standad Monitor
-The projects listed are those yoche2000 participated as a member of CityU IoT Standard Research Group.

-## IEEE P2668 Demonstration 210916
-A duo-ui program to demonstrate the NCAP and client side of an IEEE P2668 NB-Iot system
+A monitoring program to demonstrate the IEEE P1451 and P2668 standards.
+In the demonstration, an NB-IoT system is used.

 ![NCAP UI](https://i.imgur.com/mA2cL4W.jpg)